-Our Chief Executive is appointed by the NZHP Board and is one of five members of the Executive Leadership Team.
+Our Chief Executive is appointed by the NZHP Board and is one of six members of the Executive Leadership Team.

 Grant is responsible for producing our disclosure documents and reports.

 Grant is an experienced executive and has held senior leadership roles as CFO, CEO, Independent Director, Advisor and Banker within various organisations including Masonic Villages & Masonic Care, Ultimate Care Group, Wilson Hellaby and ANZ.

 He brings sound people and commercial judgement, understanding value drivers for boards, shareholders and banks; and a strong awareness of managing financial and reputation risk.

 Jakkie oversees the FPIM Programme, responsible for delivery of the National Technology Solution programme, high-level design of the National Catalogue and the FPIM Service.

 With 30 years’ experience delivering transformation through people and technology, Jakkie has managed and delivered multi-million dollar global programmes of work across South Africa and New Zealand.